-The leaves are alternate on the vine, large, well spaced and have heart-shaped bases; the blade can be oval to triangular and they have long slender stalks that terminate in a sheath (an ocrea) that is cylindric and can be greenish-brown to reddish, with a base that has fine downward pointing bristles.
-The leaf stalk has backward slanting hair.
+The leaves are alternate on the vine, large, well spaced and have heart-shaped bases; the blade can be oval to triangular.
+Stalks are long and slender and terminate in a sheath at the stem (an ocrea) that is cylindric and can be greenish-brown to reddish, with a base that has fine downward pointing bristles.
+The leaf stalk has backward slanting hair (retrorse).
 The leaf upper surface is without hair but the underside has fine hair.
 Margins are wavy and can have fine reddish hair-like projections (cilia).
 Leaf vein pattern is very conspicuous compared to Black Bindweed, F. convolvulus.

-The inflorescence is a terminal spike-like arrangement, 3/4 to 4 inches long, along which are clusters of stalked flowers.
+The inflorescence is a terminal spike-like arrangement, 3/4 to 4 inches long, along which are clusters (fascicles) of stalked flowers.
 These may rise from an upper leaf axil also.
 The stalk of the cluster usually has downward pointing hair (retrorse).